Zennox-97/88pay/README.md

 ### Donate

-To support the original creator of this project, send XMR to me Paul Town at:
+To support the original creator of this project, send XMR to Paul Town at:
 `88K988HXHBTZZEFACejzJRDe7zMiKviesFKWtq4Q3Bo6VZfPZDWFzbod4Kn7SudVSBKhu5GqMUqBUXFNj5wBLyWuNWe4nqN`

+To support the creator of 88 Pay, send Solana to me at:
+`5Ci84K1CJRVyWJHkxhsNuscBsXQZN7zG5AuVqWYYnjtf`